How many CBE are available within the ACCA and CAT Qualification and the FIA Suite of Awards?

 How is it best to prepare for the ACCA Qualification Knowledge module exams?

-Students should ensure that as part of their revision, they are familiar with the multiple choice style of questions as well as the wider range of objective question types if taking a computer-based exam.
+Students should ensure that as part of their revision, they are familiar with the multiple choice style of questions as well as the wider range of objective question types, and multi task questions if taking a computer-based exam.

-It is recommended that students sit the relevant CBE Pilot exam.
+It is recommended that students sit the relevant CBE Specimen exam.

 Are section weightings for computer-based exams the same as for paper-based exams?